Table of Contents

 Importance of Warehouse Automation

 Automated systems function at a consistent pace, resulting in enhanced productivity.
-With automating warehouses, human workers can devote their attention to more complicated duties, such as strategic decision-making and customer service, thus increasing warehouse efficiency.
+Automating warehouses allows human workers to devote their attention to more complicated duties, thus increasing warehouse efficiency.

 Automation methods reduce the occurrence of human errors dramatically.
 This is especially important in operations like order picking, when even minor errors can result in costly consequences, such as delivering the wrong product to a customer.